AlticeLabsProjects/kyoto/README.md

 The data durability options (`-oat`, `-uasi`, `-asi`, `-ash`) have a significant performance impact and you may want to consider leaving them out if you're storing volatile data (which is the main use case for Kyoto Tycoon anyway).

-If you have an idea of how many objects you'll be storing, you can use a persistent hash database instead:
+If you have an estimate of the number of objects you intend to store, consider opting for a persistent hash database instead:

     $ /usr/local/bin/ktserver -ls -th 16 -port 1978 -pid /data/kyoto/kyoto.pid \
                               -log /data/kyoto/ktserver.log -oat -uasi 10 -asi 10 -ash \